 At this time, this project is in the "beyond CIP" category as funding is unidentified.
 The recently passed transportation funding bill, SB-1, intends to restore previously lost transportation funding.
-Funds for this project may be returned to the Regional Transportation Program (RTP) as early as 2021.
+Funds for this project

 Once funding is clearly identified, timing of this project will be re-evaluated.